 What is a timesheet?

-Timesheets are typically fillable forms that record the amount of time your team members take to complete their work.
+Timesheets are fillable forms that record the time your team members take to complete their work.
 That could be hours in a day or billable hours as part of a task within a project.

 Timesheets are a massive part of tracking the budget spent for a project and billable hours charged to clients.
 Having clear and accurate timesheets is invaluable for anyone providing services.